-Facebook is the most powerful social network on the planet.
-With close to a billion active users, Facebook presents a unique opportunity to connect with and educate your ideal audience in a way that your website and even your blog can’t come close to matching.
-If you're a big brand such as Starbucks, or a small, lesser-known mom-and-pop shop, or anywhere in between, Facebook’s platform can turn a business into a living, breathing, one-to-one online marketing machine.
+If you're not marketing your business, product, or service on Facebook, you have some catching up to do.
+With almost a billion active users, Facebook presents a unique opportunity to connect with and educate your audience in a way that your website and blog can't come close to matching.
 Facebook is changing the game, so jump on board!

-Facebook offers many types of Pages to encourage community and networking.
-To create the biggest buzz around your product, service, or business, you need to be aware of Facebook’s Page options and the pros and cons of each option.
-Keep this in mind: It’s almost always best to create a business Page for your product or service.
+To create the biggest buzz around your product, service, or business, you need to be aware of the pros and cons of Facebook's Page options.
+Here's a look at your six main options:

 Do you have online products to sell?
 Choosing Brand or Product will give you the best Info tab for your type of business.

 Are you running for president?
 Even though the public may find you entertaining, you're considered to be a Public Figure, and if you choose Politician as the subcategory, you have info fields for your political affiliation and views.

 Is your Page only about your book or your CD?
 You may be tempted to choose the Artist Page type, but if your Page is only about your artistic project, choose Entertainment instead.
 If you then choose the Book category, you have an info tab with fields for International Standard Book Number and other details.

 Do you operate a nonprofit organization?
 You may be tempted to click the Cause or Community Page type, but take your time to browse through all the options first to ensure the category best fits your business.